Multifractal analysis of complex networks: Acknowledgements

-\ \ \ \ This project was supported by the Australian Research Council (Grant No. DP0559807), the Natural Science Foundation of China (Grant No. 11071282), the Chinese Program for New Century Excellent Talents in University (Grant No. NCET-08-06867), the Lotus Scholars Program of Hunan province of China, the Aid Program for Science and Technology Innovative Research Team in Higher Education Institutions of Hunan Province of China, and a China Scholarship Council--Queensland University of Technology Joint Scholarship.
-The authors wish to thank the Editor and the referees for their comments and suggestions to improve the paper.
+This project was supported by the Australian Research Council (Grant No. DP0559807), the Natural Science Foundation of China (Grant No. 11071282), the Chinese Program for Changjiang Scholars and Innovative Research Team in University (PCSIRT) (Grant No. IRT1179), the Chinese Program for New Century Excellent Talents in University (Grant No. NCET-08-06867), the Research Foundation of Education Commission of Hunan Province of China (grant No. 11A122), Hunan Provincial Natural Science Foundation of China (Grant No. 10JJ7001), Science and Technology Planning Project of Hunan province of China (Grant No. 2011FJ2011), the Lotus Scholars Program of Hunan province of China, the Aid Program for Science and Technology Innovative Research Team in Higher Education Institutions of Hunan Province of China, and a China Scholarship Council--Queensland University of Technology Joint Scholarship.